A Master Class in How to Be Inclusive…

-The Westmoreland is an American art collection in Greensburg, Pennsylvania just 35 minutes from Pittsburgh, PA, and though I’ve been to many museums around the world — from the Chihuly, Seattle masterpiece of an exhibit in Washington state, to Ireland castle museums — none has made me feel as truly welcome as WMAA.
+The Westmoreland is an American art collection in Greensburg, Pennsylvania just 35 minutes from Pittsburgh, PA, and though I’ve been to many cool museums around the world — from the Chihuly, Seattle masterpiece of an exhibit in Washington state, to Ireland castle museums — none has made me feel as truly welcome as WMAA.

 A FREE Museum that Invites You In

 The Westmoreland Museum of American Art literally has inclusiveness written on the walls (and chairs!), inviting you at every turn to sit, connect, reflect, and be yourself.
 And did I mention that the whole place is FREE, too?